 What is the release time of a compressor?
 The release time is the amount of time it takes for the compressor to disengage (to stop attenuating the signal) once the input signal drops below the threshold.

-In this article, we’ll discuss the attack and release time parameters of compressors in order to deepen our understanding of compression and how to use it wisely in our audio productions.
+In this article, we’ll discuss the attack and release time parameters of compressors to deepen our understanding of compression and how to use it wisely in our audio productions.